lmoffereins/bulk-create-users/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Fixed custom email From and From Name usage

 = 1.1.0 =
 * Added option to include/exclude the first data row
 * Added option to send a custom user registration email